adolt/one/README.md

 # one
+## simple Chrome Extension
-one quote from 「ONE · 一个」
+one quote from 「ONE · 一个」 each day